 There are many micro-climates within the Santa Barbara area, which allows for the successful growth of a range of grape varieties.
 Pinot Noir, Chardonnay, Syrah, and Sauvignon Blanc are the top four varietals planted in the valley, but the area also produces everything from Cabernet Sauvignon to lesser-known Mourvedre.

 If you don’t want to drive, there are many options for private tours, and there is also a bus service from Santa Barbara called the Clean Air Express.
 They offer Saturday service between the valley and Santa Barbara.

 If this sounds like your thing, but you want to see some of the smaller production wineries, you might like this tour.
 A luxury vehicle takes you through the Ynez Valley Wine Trail for five hours, stopping at small production wineries.
-Walk the vineyards with winemakers and tour production facilities, and of course, try the delicious wine.
+Walk the vineyards with winemakers, tour production facilities, and try the delicious wine.

-See Related: Best Things to do in Three Rivers, California
+See Related: Things to Do in Lodi, California

 Getting around Santa Barbara, CA